requirejs/alameda/README.md

 * Assumes browser support for Array.isArray, array extras, ES5 features.
 * Does not support a couple of less-used APIs (see tests section below)

 These changes means alameda is around 30% smaller than requirejs, 4148 bytes vs 6036 bytes, minified+gzipped sizes.
+If you need a basic promise module, alameda comes with one that can be [injected as a module](#api), so in that case you also save some over size for your project.

 Browser support: